alinesayef/C-Password-Cracking/README.md

 # Disclaimer

-There is no guarantee that this application will work perfectly.
+There is no guarantee that this code will work perfectly.
 It has been published in the spirit of benefiting the GitHub community.